NachoColl/blockchain-web-services/docs/index.md

 Blockchain Web Services is a Unified Smart Contracts API enabling companies to consume blockchain Smart Contracts as regular web services.

-In addition, it also incorporates a Marketplace for developers to publish their Smart Contracts and for companies to get access to hundreds of validated, secured, and state-of-the-art blockchain solutions.
+In addition, it also incorporates a Marketplace for developers to publish their Smart Contracts and for companies to get access to hundreds of validated and secured state-of-the-art blockchain solutions.

-We aim to help companies build on top of blockchain and embrace the blockchain revolution by removing infrastructure complexities from creative workflows while improving decision-making "attributes of innovation"<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).
+We aim to help companies build on top of Smart Contracts and embrace the blockchain revolution by removing infrastructure complexities from creative workflows while improving decision-making "attributes of innovation"<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).

 Regarding sustainability, Blockchain Web Services follows a sustainable economic and growth loop.
-Blockchain Web Service token funds the platform's building and rewards the community for extending the offering, while the revenue grows when companies use the Unified Smart Contracts API.
+Blockchain Web Service token funds the platform's-building and rewards the community for extending it, while the revenue grows when companies use the Unified Smart Contracts API.

 <p align="center" style="color:gray;padding-bottom:20px; padding-top:20px;">_________</p>